I’ve never had a bank account - what do I need to do to open one?

 Back to top

-I've had a problem with a bank.
+I have a problem with my bank.
 Who can I complain to?

-- know exactly what the problem is and what you'd like your bank to do about it (putting it in writing may help to clarify the issues)
+- be clear about what the problem is and what you'd like your bank to do about it (putting it in writing may help to clarify the issues)

 - take notes during any conversations you have with your bank, for example the time and date, who you talked to, and the outcome of the conversation